feven-t/CentralPerk/README.md

 We welcome contributions from everyone interested in making Central Perk a success!
 Our team is divided as follows:

-- **Gedion**: Responsible for designing the pages related to group chat and the normal chatting interface.
+- **Gedion**: Responsible for designing and creating the pages related to group chat and the normal(private) chatting interface.
 - **Yanet**: Focused on developing the page that displays the list of potential friends and the page for managing existing friendships.
 - **Feven**: Tasked with creating the user and potential friend profile pages.
 - **Aman**: Handling the design of the landing page and the setting page.